vectordotdev/content-old/posts/promql-guide.md

 ### For Instant Vectors

-You'll notice that `rate(http_requests_total[5m])` above provides a ton of data.
+You'll notice that `rate(http_requests_total[5m])` above provides a large amount of data.
 You can filter that data using your labels, but you can also look at your system as a whole using `sum` (or do both).

 `sum(rate(http_requests_total[5m]))`

-You can also use `min`, `max`, `avg`, `count`, and `quintile` similarly.
+You can also use `min`, `max`, `avg`, `count`, and `quantile` similarly.

 ![](./images/promql-guide/sum-rate.png)

-This tells you how many total HTTP requests there are, but some are obviously more indicative than others.
+This query tells you how many total HTTP requests there are, but isn't directly useful in deciphering issues in your system.
+I'll show you some functions that allow you to gain insight into your system.

 `sum by(status_code) (rate(http_requests_total[5m]))`